BenLand100/benland/content/post/2020-12-14 Reconstructing neutrino interactions.md

 Below is a picture of the large area R7081 Hamamatsu PMTs used in the CHESS experiment I worked on at UC Berkeley.
 ![The large are photomultiplier tubes used in the CHESS experiment at UC Berkeley](/images/chess_pmts.png)

-{{< figure src="/images/chess_lappd.png" class="right" caption="The large area picosecond photodetector evaluated at UC Berkeley." >}}
+{{< figure src="/images/chess_lappd.jpg" class="right" caption="The large area picosecond photodetector evaluated at UC Berkeley as an alternate light detection mechanism in the CHESS experiment." >}}
 PMTs are a relatively old technology, and more recent R&D have resulted in devices that operate on similar principles, but provide much better time resolution.
-Large Area Picosecond Photon Detectors (LAPPDs) developed by INCOM are an example of new technologies that utilize [microchannel plates](https://en.wikipedia.org/wiki/Microchannel_plate_detector) instead of the series of metal plates to amplify the single electron signal.
+Large Area Picosecond Photon Detectors (LAPPDs) developed by [INCOM](https://incomusa.com/) are an example of new technologies that utilize [microchannel plates](https://en.wikipedia.org/wiki/Microchannel_plate_detector) instead of the series of metal plates to amplify the single electron signal.
 These devices can deliver time resolutions better than 60 picoseconds for the arrival of photons, and can also provide spatial resolution on where the photon hit, while traditional PMTs are more monolithic.

 ## Reconstruction